python-megapixel/JamDown/README.md

 + are able to write content in Markdown (and if you don't, don't worry, it's the simplest thing ever, [this short page probably contains all you need](https://www.markdownguide.org/cheat-sheet/))

 # How can I get started?
-Head over to [this project's wiki](https://github.com/python-megapixel/JamDown/wiki) and
+Head over to [this project's wiki](https://github.com/python-megapixel/JamDown/wiki) and follow the instructions.
+Don't worry, it's very simple.

 # Can I use this to build my own site?
 Yes.